asukhodko/dify-markdown-chunker/README.md

 **Advanced Markdown Chunker** is a Dify plugin that intelligently splits Markdown documents into semantically meaningful chunks optimized for RAG (Retrieval-Augmented Generation) systems.
 Unlike simple text splitting, it preserves document structure, keeps code blocks intact, and automatically selects the best chunking strategy based on content analysis.

+### Primary Use Case: RAG Systems

+This plugin is designed primarily for **RAG (Retrieval-Augmented Generation)** workflows where chunks are embedded and stored in vector databases for semantic search.
+By default, each chunk includes embedded metadata (header paths, content type, line numbers) directly in the chunk text, which improves retrieval quality by providing additional context for embeddings.

+> **Note for Model Training:** If you need clean text without metadata (e.g., for fine-tuning language models), set `include_metadata: false` or post-process chunks to remove the `<metadata>` block.

 ### Why Use This Plugin?

 | Simple Chunking Problems | Advanced Markdown Chunker Solution |